 In 2011, the Center added an undergraduate prize for poetry, the Balocating Prize, established and funded by Skeen's former ROIAL student Annie Balocating.
 The Balocating family continues to fund this prize in memory of Annie, who passed away in 2018.

 As a poet, Skeen thought there should be more opportunities for emerging poets to publish their work and proposed a poetry book prize to MSU Press.
-The Wheelbarrow Books Poetry Prize was established in 2016 and publishes two new volumes of poetry annually: one by an emerging poet and one by an established poet.
-Skeen is series editor of Wheelbarrow Books, which will release its tenth title in July, 2022.
+The Wheelbarrow Books Poetry Prize was established in 2016 and publishes a new volume of poetry annually.
+Skeen is series editor of Wheelbarrow Books, which will release its 14th title in early 2025.

 In 2016, the Center worked with the Lansing Poetry Club on an effort to establish a state poet laureate.
 While this effort failed, a new effort, supported by the Lansing Economic Area Partnership (LEAP), succeeded in 2017 to establish a Lansing Poet Laureate program.
-The program is a partnership of LEAP, the Lansing Poetry Club, and the RCAH Center for Poetry.
-Inaugural Lansing Poet Laureate Dennis Hinrichsen served from 2017-2019, Laura Apol served from 2019-2021, and Masaki Takahashi is the current Lansing Poet Laureate, whose term is 2022-2024.
+The program began as a partnership of LEAP, the Lansing Poetry Club, and the RCAH Center for Poetry.
+In 2023, the program transitioned to the Arts Council of Greater Lansing which now administers the program with continued sponsorship from LEAP.
+Inaugural Lansing Poet Laureate Dennis Hinrichsen served from 2017-2019, Laura Apol served from 2019-2021, Masaki Takahashi served from 2022-2024, and Ruelaine Stokes is the current Lansing Poet Laureate, whose term is 2024-2026.

 Founding director Anita Skeen retired in spring 2020, with poet Cindy Hunter Morgan serving as interim director during Skeen’s 2018-19 consultantship year.
-In fall 2020, Lauren Russell joined RCAH as an assistant professor and the new director of the Center for Poetry.
+Lauren Russell joined RCAH in 2020 as an assistant professor and the director of the Center for Poetry and served through April 2023, shepherding the Center's move through virtual programming due to the COVID-19 pandemic and back again, with a return to in-person programming in April 2022 featuring Layli Long Soldier, Jonah Mixon-Webster, and JJJJJerome Ellis.

 Images (top to bottom):